brontosaurusrex/singularity/README.md

     toDV "$input" && toX264crf "$input"
     # will encode the file to DV and h.264
     # toDV "$input" & toX264crf "$input" # should work as well.

+## fails

+toVORBIS fails when run in BG.